 By Fleur Bainger

-Remote, untouched and pure, the town of Esperance has a coastline that would rival any in the world.
+Remote and utterly remarkable, the town of Esperance has a coastline that would rival any in the world.
 Fine quartz sands edged by tumbles of rounded boulders meet placid ocean and endless islands.
 Esperance is also the closest town to the beach of Lucky Bay, where kangaroos regularly come to sunbake on its white sand.

 Explore Esperance town

 The town of Esperance faces a scattering of gently sloping islands known as the Recherche Archipelago, and it’s this view that makes the town so beguiling.
-Stop in at Taylors Beach Bar – Tearooms for lunch and gaze out to sea, then drive the 38 kilometre (24 mile) Great Ocean Drive as it loops past a dozen blindingly white, fine sand beaches, motionless bays and fragrant native scrub.
+Stop in at Taylors St Quarters for lunch and gaze out to sea, then drive the 38-kilometre (24-mile) Great Ocean Drive as it loops past a dozen blindingly white, fine sand beaches, motionless bays and fragrant native scrub.
 Keep an eye out for dolphins frolicking in the glassy ocean and stop at local favourite, Twilight Beach.
-Nip out to the full size Stonehenge replica (entry AUD$25 for a family) and finish with dinner at the excellent Loose Goose restaurant.
+For something a bit different, head to the full size Stonehenge replica and finish with dinner at the delicious Loose Goose restaurant.

 Meet the sunbathing kangaroos at Lucky Bay

-There’s a reason roos (that's Australian for kangaroos) lounge on the far end of Lucky Bay.
-Not only does it have some of Australia’s whitest sand (scientifically proven), its translucent blue waters are more dazzling than a picture perfect postcard.
-It’s also devoid of any signs of civilisation, other than a camping ground (AUD$10 per adult per night) which has just been upgraded with 37 new campsites, nearly doubling the offering at the coastal escape.
+There’s a reason kangaroos lounge on the far end of Lucky Bay.
+Not only does it have some of Australia’s whitest sand, but its translucent blue waters are more dazzling than a picture perfect postcard.
+It’s also devoid of any signs of civilisation, other than a campground among the coastal escape.
 There are free barbecues, solar-heated showers and toilets here.
-Drive 60 kilometres (37 miles) east of Esperance and find the beach inside Cape Le Grand National Park.
+Drive 60 kilometres (37 miles) east of Esperance to find the beach inside Cape Le Grand National Park.

 Pretend you’re a castaway on Woody Island